Hiring the wrong person for a job costs a lot more than money.

 This can directly lead to a decrease in productivity and the effectiveness of the business overall.

 Finding The Right FinTech Professional For Your Company

-While their salary and any money spend on the recruitment process and terminating their contract can be substantial depending on the business and how senior their role is, it can have a knock on effect in many different areas.
+While their salary and any money spent on the recruitment process and terminating their contract can be substantial depending on the business and how senior their role is, it can have a knock-on effect in many different areas.